openelections/docs/contributingcodeguide.md

 OpenElections uses [invoke](http://docs.pyinvoke.org/en/latest/), a task execution framework, to manage the data processing pipeline.
 You don't have to write any invoke tasks of your own, but you can use invoke to make local development easier and help us process the data you've gathered.

-Invoke provides command-line tasks to:
+`invoke` provides command-line tasks to:

 * Inspect data source urls and associated metadata
 * Download raw data and save it locally under a standardized file name